LimaCharlie84/LimaCharlie84/README.md

 - 👋 Hi, I’m @LimaCharlie84
 - 👀 I’m interested in all things to do with software engineering.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently studying computer science
-- 💞️ I’m looking to collaborate with mid level coders to garner some experience and knowledge.
+- 💞️ I’m looking to collaborate with mid-level coders to garner some experience and knowledge.
 - 📫 How to reach me ...

 <!---